Great Mall of the Bay Area

 The Great Mall of the Bay Area (often simply called The Great Mall or just Great Mall) is a large indoor outlet shopping mall in Milpitas, California built by Ford Motor Land Development and Petrie Dierman Kughn in 1994.
-It was acquired by Mills Corporation in 2003, and by the Simon Property Group in April 2007.
+It was acquired by The Mills Corporation in 2003, and by the Simon Property Group in April 2007.
 The mall contains approximately 1.4 million square feet of gross leaseable area.
 The anchor stores are Century Theatres, Kohl's, Dick's Sporting Goods, Home Interiors Furniture, Q, Saks Off 5th, Marshalls, Burlington, Dave & Buster's and the Legoland Discovery Center.
 The mall formerly had a Neiman Marcus Last Call outlet.

 History

+Development and Opening

 The Mall was formerly the Ford Motor Company’s San Jose Assembly Plant that was built in 1955.
 The plant closed down in 1983 in part due to increasing competition with Japanese auto manufacturers.
-In the early 1990s, developers resized the former plant and converted it into a mall.
-Today, an oak tree with a plaque commemorating Great Mall's history stands in the southwest section of its parking lot.

-The Great Mall of the Bay Area, which opened on September 22, 1994, was developed as a joint venture between Ford Motor Land Development Corporation of Dearborn, Michigan and Petrie Dierman Kughn of McLean, Virginia.
+Great Mall of the Bay Area, which had opened on September 22, 1994, was developed between a joint venture of Ford Motor Land Development Corporation of Dearborn, Michigan and Petrie Dierman Kughn of McLean, Virginia.